-My 2nd grade report card tells me I was a friendly, socially active child.
-It contains one criticism, “Gina needs to learn to not talk to peers during quiet times.”
-I was, in the beginning, an extravert.
+My 2nd-grade report card tells me I was a friendly, socially active child, but it contains one criticism, “Gina needs to learn to not talk to peers during quiet times.”
+I was, in the beginning, an extrovert.

 And so I believed for many years.
 After all, I am a verbal processor.
 I love talking.
 Public speaking is my jam.
 The bigger the crowd, the better.
 In groups, I easily jump in with stories.
 I’ve always left parties feeling energized.

 Or so I thought.
 After a while, I wondered if what I was feeling wasn’t energized, but “unsettled.”
 Mixed in with that energy, often, was insecurity.
 What did people think of me?
 Did what I share make them like me more?
 At times I feel compelled to join in social interaction.
 The FOMO is strong.

 God brought me through a season when I recognized the dark side of this drive to belong.
 The expectations and opinions of others held me captive.
 As I experienced deeper peace and rest in my identity in Him, I felt freer.
 In that freedom, I thought, “Perhaps I am actually an introvert.”

 So I gave that introvert emotional space to exist.
 My soul desperately needs solitude and silence to be restored.
 As fun as it is to entertain others with stories, I prefer sitting in the depths with someone one on one.
 Small talk is loathsome to me.
 It was freeing to step away from that which drained me.

 Ah, but what to make of all my words and love of people?
 To claim introvert leads others to assume things about me that are not true: I don’t want to engage with them, would rather be left alone, or need time to think (I probably should take more time to think, but if you need thoughts from me, they’re right there).
 It’s left me lonely when I didn’t want to be.